onefoursix/docker-sdc-cdh-centos/README.md

 Info on StreamSets Data Collector is [here](https://streamsets.com/products/sdc)

+Connecting to a Kerberized cluster is not yet supported in this image

 ## Required Resources

 In order to connect to a specific Cloudera cluster, copy the Cloudera client config files